-Whenever you boot up your PC, Windows loads up startup programs that open at the same time as the operating system.
+Whenever you boot up your PC, Windows loads startup programs that open at the same time as the operating system.
 These programs are controlled through a startup folder on your Windows PC.
-Here we show you where to find the Windows Startup Folder and control what’s inside that folder (for all users as well as for the signed-in user.
+Here we show where to find the Windows 11/10 Startup Folder and how to control what’s inside that folder – for all users as well as the signed-in user.

-Locating the Windows Startup Folder in Windows
+Locating the Windows Startup Folder in File Explorer

 Instead of navigating through this long path, you can simply press Win + R to open the Run box, then type

 shell:common startup, and the above folder will open at that location.